Yale Visiting Program for Students Underrepresented in Medicine (YVPSUM)

 - The AAMC VSAS application fee is $40

-- For AY2018-19, the program (YVPSUM) will waive the Yale School of Medicine $200 application processing fee for those students approved and confirmed to participate in the program.
+- The program (YVPSUM) will waive the Yale School of Medicine $200 application processing fee for those students approved and confirmed to participate in the program.